 The unique physical characteristics of nanomaterials promote their application in a wide range of fields.
 Our research interests are multi-stranded, with the different facets described below.
 In the group, we use Inorganic Chemistry tools for the design and development of nanostructured devices to understand and solve current healthcare challenges, overcome obstacles in important industrial processes and assess the fate of nanomaterials in the environment.
 The research is highly interdisciplinary, ranging from inorganic particle preparation to physical analytical techniques and biological techniques allowing assessment of important cellular interaction behaviour.
-The research group collaborates with Polymer scientists, Engineers as well as the Institute of Pharmaceutical Sciences, Monash University.
+The research group collaborates with colleagues from Chemical Engineering, Pharmacy, Medical and Life Sciences across the UK, EU and USA.
 We receive funding from a variety of sources to support our research.

 Key areas of ongoing research include:

 Magnetic resonance imaging (MRI) is a powerful non-invasive technique in medical research which becomes considerably more potent when magnetic contrast agents (CAs) are applied.
 Current clinically-approved molecular CAs suffer from poor signal-to-noise, necessitating high dosages, leading to patient safety concerns.
 CAs based on nanomaterials have unparalleled capabilities to enhance this vital tool, due to their unique size and colloidal behaviour, with some already in clinical use.
 One part of our research investigates the crucial role that structural design plays in influencing the behaviour of these important imaging tools.

 An artistic representation of stabilised magnetic nanoparticles whose linear alignment in a magnetic field enhances their MRI enhancement capabilities.